SuranjanVerma/Suranjan_Verma/README.md

 ---

 ## 👩🏻‍🎓 About Me
-- 🎓 MCA student at **Kalinga Institue of Industrial Technology**
+- 🎓 MCA student at **Kalinga Institute of Industrial Technology (KIIT)**
-- 🌱 Currently learning **DSA** & improving **Competitive Programming**
+- 🌱 Currently learning **DSA** and sharpening **Competitive Programming** skills
-- 💻 Passionate about building projects and logical problem-solving
+- 💻 Passionate about building projects and solving logical problems
-- 📚 Exploring full-stack development & core CS concepts
+- 📚 Exploring full-stack development and core CS foundations
-- ✨ Love writing clean, efficient, and meaningful code
+- ✨ Focused on writing clean, efficient, and meaningful code

 ---